History of Saint Francis Health System

 An Eye to the Future

-What began as one young man's dream, has grown through the years into a healthcare system comprised of approximately 7,000 employees.
-Saint Francis Hospital is now a 918-bed facility and is widely known as one of the top 100 hospitals in the nation.
+What began as one young man's dream, has grown through the years into a healthcare system comprised of approximately 8,500 employees.
+Saint Francis Hospital is now a 918-bed facility and is widely known as the region's healthcare leader.

 As its chief benefactors, W.K. and Natalie Overall Warren's contribution to Saint Francis marks the largest gift made to a hospital in the United States by a single family.